baodrate/obsidian-sample-plugin/README.md

 - use `src/` directory and split into multiple files
 - track obsidian type definitions package version
 - upgrade esbuild (`0.17.3` -> `0.24.0`)

+### Build & Release

+- use [biome](https://biomejs.dev) for linting and formatting, instead of eslint
+- add [release-please](https://github.com/googleapis/release-please-action)-based github workflow to automatically bump version numbers and generate changelogs
+  - github (pre-)releases are compatible with [BRAT](https://github.com/TfTHacker/obsidian42-brat)

+### Todo

+- [ ] only cut a release-please PR if the build artifacts change